pkp/articleImporter/README.md

 ### Import Files
 To get started you will need to request an export archive of your journal article metadata (metadata.xml) and galley files (fulltext.pdf) for all published articles.
-The plugin supports the following XML document types:
+The plugin has a generic format detection, as an example, the following XML document types are supported:
 - NLM: `<!DOCTYPE article SYSTEM "-//NLM//DTD Journal Archiving with OASIS Tables v3.0 20080202//EN" "http://dtd.nlm.nih.gov/archiving/3.0/archive-oasis-article3.dtd">`
 - JATS: `<!DOCTYPE article PUBLIC "-//EDP//DTD EDP Publishing JATS v1.0 20130606//EN" "JATS-edppublishing1.dtd">`
 - A++: `<!DOCTYPE Publisher PUBLIC "-//Springer-Verlag//DTD A++ V2.4//EN" "http://devel.springer.de/A++/V2.4/DTD/A++V2.4.dtd">`